Oliver Sail

-Oliver "Oli" Sail is a New Zealand professional footballer who currently plays for Wellington Phoenix as a goalkeeper.
-He also has been selected for the New Zealand national football team.
+Oliver Steven Edward "Oli" Sail is a New Zealand professional footballer who plays as a goalkeeper for A-League club Auckland FC and the New Zealand national football team.

 Club career

-Wanderers SC

-Sail started his career playing for Wanderers SC, a special club set up to develop players for the New Zealand national under-20 football team.

 Auckland City

 In 2013, Sail joined Auckland City but wouldn't debut until the following year in the semi-final of the 2013–14 ASB Premiership, when he replaced Tamati Williams in Auckland City's 4–1 victory over its classic rival Waitakere United.

 Wellington Phoenix

 Sail joined Wellington Phoenix to be part of their new reserves team playing in the ASB Premiership.

 On 3 March 2017, Sail signed his first senior contract, penning a two-year deal with Wellington Phoenix.

 On 25 March 2018, Sail made his A-League debut against Brisbane Roar in a 2–2 draw.

 Sail had a wait of 663 days between games before he saw another start for the Phoenix after not playing at all during the 2019-2020 season, getting the start in a 2–2 draw against Western Sydney Wanderers.
 He then went on to record successive clean sheets against the Newcastle Jets and Perth Glory as well as man of the match honours, helping a resurgent Phoenix claim back-to-back victories for the first time in a year.

+On 3 March 2023, Sail confirmed that he would be leaving Wellington Phoenix at the end of the 2022-23 A-League season.